TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 ==================================================

-As we want to reuse the Fluid part about rendering content elements in the next steps, we extract it into a partial, like we die with the menu in step :ref:`Extract the menu into a partial <t3sitepackage:create_partial_header>`.
+As we want to reuse the Fluid part about rendering content elements in the next steps, we extract it into a partial, like we did with the menu in step :ref:`Extract the menu into a partial <t3sitepackage:create_partial_header>`.

 We want to be able to render content elements of **any content area**.
 Therefore pass